NTPC to blend green hydrogen in PNG network of Gujarat Gas

 NTPC to blend green hydrogen in PNG network of Gujarat Gas2 min read .
-Updated: 05 Apr 2022, 08:38 PM IST
+05 Apr 2022

 - Green hydrogen will be produced by using electricity from the existing 1 MW floating solar project of NTPC Kawas